Converting the Witchwarper to PF1: Paradigm Shifts (Part 2)

 I have a Patreon.
 This post would not exist without its support.
 If you’d like to see more Pathfinder 1st edition options, join for just a few bucks and month and let me know!

-Posted on April 6, 2022, in Game Design, Pathfinder Development and tagged Base Classes, Development, Fantasy Starfinder, Fantasy Witchwarper, Game Design, gaming, Geekery, Pathfinder, PC Options.
+Posted on April 6, 2022, in Game Design, Pathfinder Development and tagged Base Classes, Development, Fantasy Starfinder, Fantasy Witchwarper, Game Design, gaming, Geekery, Pathfinder First Edition, PC Options.
 Bookmark the permalink.
 Leave a comment.